TwinFac/LabJackU6Plugin/README.md

 }
 ```

-### Sweep DAC0 from 0 - 5V reading value using AIN0
+### Sweep DAC0 from 0V to 5V reading the value using AIN0

 ```js
 var dacValue = 0;